zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-loadingdata.md

 * **jqXHR**: The **AJAX** result object that contains more details for the call.

 The following example demonstrates the `supplyData` override using the `cachedAjax()` method.
-When `response.modified` is equal to false, then no merge operation is performed.
+When `response.modified` is equal to `false`, then no merge operation is performed.

 ```ts
 public websitesQuery = new MsPortalFx.Data.QueryCache<SamplesExtension.DataModels.WebsiteModel, any>({